mlanza/ai-literacy/301/06-feet-on-the-ground.md

 * Then, it got attendee contact info
 * Finally, it sent a message

-For the model to propel itself forward in the story, picture Link (the AI) on a skateboard.
+For the agent to propel itself forward in the story, picture Link on a skateboard.
 He puts his foot down and pushes off, propelling himself forward — but losing momentum quickly.
 So he has to push again.
 And again.
 Each of those pushes?
-That’s a model turn, happening inside the app’s **control loop** — the heartbeat of the agent.
+That’s a turn, happening inside the app’s **control loop** — the heartbeat of the agent.

 That’s where the developer is — right there, with the bead.
 Not choreographing the motion, but present in the loop.
 Watching each push.
 In charge of the environment and passing control as demands are made.
 When the surgeon (the model) requests “scalpel,” the scrub nurse (the developer) plucks it from the tray and places it squarely in the hand.

 Yes, that happens with code.
 But the developer decides how fine-grained to be about checking and granting access.
 Since the AI is a brain in a jar, all it can do is speak in text.
 Some of those requests will be for tools.
 The developer has to vet and enable them — not in the actual moment, but when wiring the **app** together.

 While there, he’s not necessarily thinking about “let them know I’m running late.”
 It’s more opaque than that.
-He just knows, having designed the set and laid out the props, the kinds of things the AI will attempt in response to user demands.
+He just knows, having designed the set and laid out the props, the kinds of things the agent may attempt in response to user demands.
 So, from his perspective, the Zork adventure might unfold something like:

 ```
 > check calendar between ... and ...